 - On a qualitative level, cutting the genitals of male and female children are the same.
 The harm starts with the first cut, any cut.

 - They violate the UN Convention on the Rights of the Child.

-* A form of American female genital cutting is episiotomy, an obstetrical ritual that may precede hospital childbirth.
-It has no proven benefit.
+** A form of American female genital cutting is episiotomy, an obstetrical ritual that may precede hospital childbirth.
+It is unnecessary like other unnecessary surgeries on women.

 © Circumcision Resource Center